 Providers¶

-is an object that holds dependency metadata, such as its type, lifetime scope and factory.
+Provider is an object that holds dependency metadata, such as its type, lifetime scope and factory.

-, there are five types of providers, one for each scope:
+In waku, there are five types of providers, one for each scope:

-Each provider (except Contextual
+Each provider (except Contextual) takes two arguments:

-: type of the dependency.
+source: type or callable that returns or yields an instance of the dependency.provided_type: type of the dependency.
 If not provided, it will be inferred from the factory function's return type.

 Scopes¶

-supports four different lifetime scopes for providers, inspired by
+waku supports four different lifetime scopes for providers, inspired by

 the service lifetimes